richodia1/OnlineBookStoreApi/ README.md

 2. Navigate to the project directory: `cd onlinestore`
 3. Build and run the application: `./mvnw spring-boot:run`
 4. Access the application at http://localhost:8080/swagger-ui/index.html#/

+## Note and assumption to used
+- That a User with Id 1 is seeded on the application when the application is run.
+- 10 records of book is created when the application is run. there is provision to create more Book to be used on the endpoints.
+## major action
+- Add to cart by User Id
+- view cart by User Id
+- Checkout by User Id.
+Payment Method is an enum which can only be TRANSFER, USSD, WEB
+- Check transaction history